bedes: Fanart of Click Clack from Great God Grove, talking and typing on their typewriter. (clickclack)

 4) First draft completion

 The actual writing part!
 This is always done in one sitting.
-"Azure, that's not very healthy-" I know, but I really do I have to complete it in one sitting, or it will immediately be added to the perpetual WIP graveyard the second I take a break.
+"Azure, that's not very healthy-" I know, but I really do have to complete it in one sitting, or it will immediately be added to the perpetual WIP graveyard the second I take a break.
 My ADHD sort of turns me into a shark, in that way – gotta keep moving or I'll die!
 I also take care to never edit, as I am still writing.
 Otherwise, I'll end up in an endless loop of editing (and decidedly Not writing).

 5) First editing pass (second draft)